 This seminar is available for all students of a bachelors course in Wirtschaftswissenschaften, Wirtschaftsmathematik, Wirtschaftsphysik and Wirtschaftschemie.
-This seminar can be claimed as an elective subject in Economics and regarding the specialisation module Economics (6 credit points).
-If you are a student of amaster course, you may have a look at the seminar advanced topics in competition policy.
+If you are a student of a master course, you may have a look at the seminar advanced topics in competition policy.

 This seminar will be done in teams of two.
 You may chose your partner as you wish.
 If you refrain from doing so, we will group you.